igrishaev/dynamodb/README.md

 1. The attribute is a plain string `("Foobar")`, and the value is plain as well.
 2. The attribute is a complex keyword (`:user/email`) which cannot be placed in a SQL expression directly.
-Under the hood, the library produces an alias for it and injects into `ExpressionAttributeNames`.
+Under the hood, the library produces an alias for it and injects it into `ExpressionAttributeNames`.
 3. The attribute is an alias, and the value is a raw expression.
 To distinguish an expression from a regular string (e.g. email), there is a wrapper `api/sql`.
 The alias `#counter` should be declared in the `:attr-names` map.